kev20006/KB4L/readme.md

 For any scenarios that have not been automated, test the user stories manually and provide as much detail as is relevant.
 A particularly useful form for describing your testing process is via scenarios, such as:

-1. Contact form:
+### Manual e2e Testing

+1. Register a New  User:
+    1. Go to the Index page
+    2. Click Register to open the register modal
+    3. Fill in details correctly
+    4. Click Register

+2. Register a New User - Fail:
-    1. Go to the "Contact Us" page
+    1. Go to the Index page
-    2. Try to submit the empty form and verify that an error message about the required fields appears
-    3. Try to submit the form with an invalid email address and verify that a relevant error message appears
-    4. Try to submit the form with all inputs valid and verify that a success message appears.
+    2. Click Register to open the register modal
+    3. Enter the same username as last time
+    4. enter an invalid email
+    5. enter 42 as your password
+    6. enter 53 as your password
+    7. click register

 In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.